 The Governors are responsible for overseeing the implementation of this policy, monitoring and evaluating its impact; they will also review it every year, or sooner if appropriate.

-The Designated Safeguarding Lead for Safeguarding will, on behalf of the Headteacher, complete an annual audit of Child Protection and Safeguarding to evaluate the effectiveness of the school's procedures.
+The Designated Safeguarding Lead for Safeguarding (also Headteacher) will complete an annual audit of Child Protection and Safeguarding to evaluate the effectiveness of the school's procedures.